invictus1306/invictus1306.github.io/_posts/2018-12-29-functrace.markdown

 date:   2018-12-29 14:29:22 +0100
 categories: vulnerabilitis
 ---
-## From vulnerability report to a crafted packet using instrumentation

 During these Christmas holidays, I finally had time to implement a small tool that uses dynamic binary instrumentation (*DBI*) to do some runtime checks, that we will see in detail in this post.
 I often use tools like *strace*, *ltrace*, *frida-trace* to get some basic runtime information without using a real debugger.